Friday, January 1, 2021

-Moving on to the topic of how Boo dealt with prejudice we see how he was scrutinized for just staying in the house.
+• Moving on to the topic of how Boo dealt with prejudice we see how he was scrutinized for just staying in the house.
 He was basically made a scapegoat in the story by being blamed for all the problems that happened in the town.
-But he then proves how he isn’t a bad person by saving Jem and Scout after this, he then was viewed as a hero and no more a “Boogeyman”.
+But he then proves how he isn’t a bad person by saving Jem and Scout after this, and he was viewed as a hero and no more a “Boogeyman”.

-Finally, the reason why intolerance and prejudice are easier to commit than respecting someone's problems is that people don’t feel as if they would have to connect with someone on a more personal level.
+• Finally, the reason why intolerance and prejudice are easier to commit than respecting someone's problems is that people don’t feel as if they would have to connect with someone on a more personal level.
 If the problem doesn’t have anything to do with them in the first place.
 It’s also explained in this analogy: It’s easier to tear something down than to build it.
-Another reason may be that tolerance of certain things may not have been taught so that understanding of personal issues can be easier.
+Another reason may be that tolerance of certain things may not have been taught, so that understanding of personal issues can be easier.
 The resolution to this is reassuring the person that everything is going to be okay, by relating it to your own experience.

 No comments: